ductuantruong/speaker_age_height_estimation/README.md

 ```

 ### Pretrained Model
 We have uploaded a pretrained model of our experiments.

-You can download the from [Dropbox](https://www.dropbox.com/s/e9juyocxgigvekl/epoch%3D24-step%3D12249.ckpt?dl=0).
+* You can download pretrained model using wav2vec2.0Base from [Dropbox](https://www.dropbox.com/s/e9juyocxgigvekl/epoch%3D24-step%3D12249.ckpt?dl=0).

+* You can download pretrained model using WavLMBase+ from [OneDrive](https://entuedu-my.sharepoint.com/:u:/g/personal/ductuan001_e_ntu_edu_sg/EflWN1guTitDmSbz76B0xtwBIu9TeWPtEwn1SBj1HrWtxA?e=SJd71i).
+To use WavLMBase+ as upstream model, change the argument `--upstream_model` to `wavlm`

 Download it and put it into the model_checkpoint folder.